Joseph Bologna: Life and career

 In 1987, Bologna starred in the TV musical sitcom Rags to Riches as Nick Foley, a millionaire mogul turned adoptive father.

 He played the mad scientist Dr. Malavaqua in the 1985 comedy Transylvania 6-5000.

-From 1996 to 1998, he was the voice of the character Inspector Dan Turpin, a hot-headed police officer modeled after Jack Kirby, in several episodes of Superman: The Animated Series.

-In 2006, he became the voice of Mr. Start in Ice Age: The Meltdown.
+From 1996 to 1998, Bologna voiced Inspector Dan Turpin in Superman: The Animated Series.
+In 2006, he voiced Mr. Start in Ice Age: The Meltdown.

 He and his wife Renée Taylor had a son Gabriel.
 Gabriel became an actor, writer and director, and directed his father in his last film, "Tango Shalom".
 Taylor and Bologna starred together on stage and on television.
 Bologna played a love interest for his wife in the episode "Maternal Affairs" of the sitcom The Nanny in the sixth and final season, in which Taylor plays Sylvia, the mother of Fran Drescher's character.
 He also appeared in the first-season episode "The Gym Teacher" as a famous actor for whom Maxwell Sheffield once interned.

 From 2012 until before his death in 2017, Bologna appeared in numerous roles on TV and in motion pictures, including roles on Funny or Die, stage productions, and national commercials.

 In 2017, Bologna received the Night of 100 Stars Oscar Gala Lifetime Achievement Award from actor comedian Richard Lewis and his peers to celebrate his 60-year career and to recognize his efforts to save the Motion Picture Home and Hospital in 2012.